This is the 5th episode in the podcast mini-series we’re calling “The Long Road to Reform.”

 Second—The protection of Christian society.

-The real question was how far could the Church go to protect the Faith & the Society that the Faith sustained?
+The central question was—How far can the Church go to protect the Faith and the Society that Faith sustained?
 Is it right to take a life in order to protect other lives, not just their physical lives, but their eternal souls?

 We won’t understand the Medieval world’s posture toward heresy until we understand it in these terms.
-The Church viewed itself as the moral & spiritual steward of European civilization.
+The Church viewed itself as the moral and spiritual steward of European civilization.

-The challenge of heresy drove the Western Roman Church to its greatest internal conflict: The question of how the Church could employ violence as a safeguard to orthodoxy & a peaceful society?
-The tragic answer to that question was the Inquisition; a permanent blight on the history of the Church.
-The Inquisition demonstrates what happens when people substitute common sense, political expediency, & pure reason for Biblical fidelity.
-Just on the surface, it’s impossible to get from the crucified Christ who said “Follow Me,” to the horrors of the Inquisition.
+The challenge of heresy drove the Western Roman Church to its greatest internal conflict: The question of how the Church could employ violence as a safeguard to orthodoxy and a peaceful society?
+The tragic answer to that question was the Inquisition; a permanent blight on the Church’s reputation.
+The Inquisition demonstrates what happens when people substitute common sense, political expediency, and pure reason for Biblical fidelity.
+On the surface, it’s impossible to get from the crucified Christ who said “Follow Me,” to the horrors of the Inquisition.
 Yet à the prosecutors of the reign of terror known as the Inquisition saw themselves as the agents of Christ.
 The Inquisition not only executed heretics, it first subjected them to prolonged torture.
-In driving out 1 demon the church opened the door for 7 others.
+In driving out one demon, the Church opened the door for 7 others.
 But, the absurdity of the entire thing wasn’t apparent at the time.
 Oh sure, there were a few who were uncomfortable with what was being done in God’s name, but they kept silent for fear of being the Inquisition’s next victim.
 Most went along with the Inquisition because the pace for killing in the name of God had already been set by the Crusades.
-A Church that sent crusading armies against infidels could certainly condemn & execute heretics.
+A Church that sent crusading armies against infidels could certainly condemn and execute heretics.
 Everyone agreed a pure church was the will of God.
 The question was how to get there.